expta/Exchange-Discovery/README.md

 Generates several reports of useful information for the customer environment.
 Typically this is done before the Design and Planning phase begins so the engineer has a working understanding of the current environment.
 It's also useful information to refer to after changes have been made.

-The script takes no parameters -- it calls all the other scripts and gathers all the output files into a single ZIP file called $Org-DiscoveryFiles.zip.
+The script takes no parameters.
+It calls the other scripts and then gathers all the output files into a single ZIP file called $Org-DiscoveryFiles.zip.
 Each script is signed so they will run under most Exchange Management Shell environments without having to alter the PowerShell execution policy.

 Discover-ExchangeEnvironment.ps1 can also be run by the customer, who can then send the resulting ZIP file to the SPS engineer.